brightsparc/amazon-sagemaker-kernels/README.md

-In the [r-kernel](r-kernel) example we demonstrate how to use the Sagemaker Studio Image Build CLI to build and register a customer Notebook Kernel from within Sagemaker Studio.
+In the [r-kernel](r-kernel) example we demonstrate how to use the Sagemaker Studio Image Build CLI to build and register a customer Notebook Kernel from within SageMaker Studio.

-This allows you to run R code inside a Sagemaker Studio Notebook.
+This allows you to run R code inside a SageMaker Studio Notebook.